shathaway/kadira-server/README.md

 ## Branches

 - A significant branch is [lampewebdev/kadira-server](https://github.com/lampewebdev/kadira-server).
 It contains some limited package version updates for minimal operation capability.
+Michael Lazarski has a 3-part tutorial on how to install the kadira-server.

 - Oregon State Police is working with the ''kadira-open'' code base for use on a stand-alone localhost system [shathaway/kadira-server](https://github.com/shathaway/kadira-server).

-- NodeChef provides an APM service for Meteor.
+- [NodeChef](https://www.nodechef.com) provides an APM service for Meteor.

-- MontiAPM provides an APM service for Meteor.
+- [MontiAPM](https://montiapm.com) provides an APM service for Meteor.

 # kadira-open/kadira-server